Ikomia-hub/infer_flux_1/README.md

 - **num_images_per_prompt** (int) - default '1': Number of generated image(s).
 - **seed** (int) - default '-1': Seed value. '-1' generates a random number between 0 and 191965535.
 - **token** (str) - default '' : Your Hugging Face user token ('Read' rights).
+- **enable_model_cpu_offload** (bool) - default 'False' : Offloads all models to CPU using accelerate, reducing memory usage with a low impact on performance.
+This method moves one whole model at a time to the GPU when its forward method is called, and the model remains in GPU until the next model runs.
+- **vae_enable_slicing** (bool) - default 'False' : Enable sliced VAE decoding.
+When this option is enabled, the VAE will split the input tensor in slices to compute decoding in several steps.
+This is useful to save some memory and allow larger batch sizes.
+- **vae_enable_tiling** (bool) - default 'False' : Enable tiled VAE decoding.
+When this option is enabled, the VAE will split the input tensor into tiles to compute decoding and encoding in several steps.
+This is useful to save a large amount of memory and to allow the processing of larger images.

 ```python